fightling/voctomix-transitions/README.md

 Searches in the given dictionary `transitions` for a transition that fades `begin` to `end`.
 In a second step also checks if reversed versions transitions match.
 If a transition was found a tuple of it's name and the transition will be returned - otherwise `None`.

-##### Equivalent Composites

-A word about the equality of composites in the meaning of their appearance:

-A frame of size `[0,0]` is invisible like one with an alpha value of `0`.
-Also a composite of two frames where one is opaque and overlapping the other completely includes one invisible frame.
-So these composites may be treated as equivalent when using `Transition.find()` if one frame differs in both composites by some properties but is overall invisible in both.
-This is why `Transition.find()` is quite intuitive in finding matching transitions.

-In *future development* this could easily return all matching transitions to add a randomizer or so.

 #### Transitions.travel()
 Returns a list of pairs of composites along all possible transitions between all given `composites` by walking the tree of all combinations recusively.